 Service level objectives are an important tool for maintaining application performance, ensuring a consistent customer experience, and setting expectations about service performance for both internal and external users.
-We are very pleased to announce the availability of a new monitor uptime widget that makes it simple to monitor the status of your SLOs and communicate that status to your teams, executives, or external customers.
+We are very pleased to announce the availability of a new monitor uptime and SLO widget that makes it simple to monitor the status of your SLOs and communicate that status to your teams, executives, or external customers.

 SLOs and SLIs

-Best practices around SLOs have been pioneered by Google’s Site Reliability Engineering team—the Google SRE book and this talk from this year’s Dash conference both provide excellent introductions to service level objectives and service level indicators (SLIs).
+Best practices around SLOs have been pioneered by Google’s Site Reliability Engineering team—the Google SRE book and this talk from last year’s Dash conference both provide excellent introductions to service level objectives and service level indicators (SLIs).
 In short, SLOs set precise targets for your SLIs, which are the metrics that reflect the health and performance of a service.
 For instance, if you want to ensure that typical user requests are serviced quickly, you might use your service’s median latency as an SLI.
-You could then define an SLO such as, “the median latency of all user requests (as computed every minute) will be less than 250 milliseconds 99 percent of the time in any calendar month.”
+You could then define an SLO such as, “the median latency of all user requests (as computed every minute) will be less than 250 ms 99 percent of the time in any calendar month.”

 To accurately track how actual performance compares to the objectives you’ve set, you need a way to not only monitor real-time performance (e.g., computing the median latency every 60 seconds and comparing it against the 250-ms threshold) but also to measure how often that threshold has been breached over longer timespans (to ensure that the 99 percent objective is met for every calendar month).